danielleflinn/dynamic-light/README.md

 # dynamic light

 This program uses the open source platform Processing to run.
-The program takes in 3 different data values and compares them to calculate a ration that is then displayed in a visual graph throught color and shape.
+The program takes in 3 different data values from a JSON array and compares them to calculate a ration that is then displayed in a visual graph throught color and shape.

 ## Customize Program